 The trick to a good rag is to choose cotton and other natural, loose weave fabrics, which are more likely to ravel when washed and dried.
 Flannel is always a favorite.
 And our favorite flannel right now is Woolies Flannel from Maywood Studio.
-Find it at your favorite fabric retailer or search on line for a store near you.
+We found a nice selection online at Fabric Depot.

 Sewing Tools You Need

 - Any Sewing Machine (we recommend the Janome Jem Platinum 760)

 - Fabric for 73 squares (36 front and 36 back, plus 1 for the heart appliqué), we used: 10 different Woolies Flannel designs.
 See our swatch key and layout plan below for specific fabric choices and yardage.

 NOTE: Each square is cut 11" x 11" - you can use this measurement to figure your own cutting plan.
 In general, we found if you'd like to cut two or three squares from a particular fabric, get ¾ yard; if you'd like to cut four or five squares from a particular fabric, get 1 yard.
 Flannel tends to shrink up a lot when you wash it, so it's always good to get a little extra to be safe.

 - Thirty-six 9½" x 9½" squares of lightweight natural batting, we used: Warm & Natural Needled Cotton Batting